We live in a society that labels us starting with what’s put on papers from our birth.

-Being able to hide a bruised and bloody face coming home every day from school became a skill of mine when I was eight years old.
-I was pretty damn good at it, pretending as if I wasn’t getting beat up every day for being seen as “different.”
-Not even just being physically beat up, but mentally too.
+Being able to hide a beaten face coming home every day from school became a skill of mine when I was eight years old.
+I was pretty damn good at it, pretending as if I wasn’t getting hurt up every day for being seen as “different.”
+Not even just being physically, but mentally as well.

 Growing up, I wore baggy shirts and basketball shorts, had my hair cut a bit short, and wore it back in a messy style.
-I was masculine, and because of that, I was challenged with obstacles others usually don’t have to face.
-Hitting my adolescent years of around twelve, I began to express my Chicanx and Native American ethnicity in any way I could.
-Correcting people who stated I was solely white when I was not, expressing my culture and the beauty of it, I stood with who I was from a young age.
+I was masculine and labeled as female, because of that, I was challenged with obstacles over how I presented.
+Hitting my adolescent years of around twelve, I began to express my Chicanx ethnicity in any way I could.
+Correcting people who stated I was solely white when I was not, expressing my culture and the beauty of it.
+I found difficulty in finding a space for me to connect in, however, I stood with who I was from a young age.

 There was no safe haven.
 I simply had to endure the beatings, slurs, and embarrassments that were given to me because of who I was before I even knew who I was.
 I didn’t just endure the hardships though, I addressed them, I stood up for myself, and I stood up for others.